Julius Maada Bio: 2023 election

 Bio was one of thirteen candidates in the 2023 Sierra Leonean general election.
 His main opponent was Samura Kamara of the All People's Congress.
 He was pronounced the winner with 56% of the vote.
 This pronouncement was criticized by local and international elections observers, citing a lack of transparency in the counting process, and opposition leader Kamara rejecting the outcome.

 Alleged associations with Jos Leijdekkers

 In early 2025, multiple media outlets reported on the presence of Dutch cocaine trafficker Jos Leijdekkers in Sierra Leone.
 Leijdekkers, sentenced in absentia to 24 years in prison by a Dutch court for smuggling over seven tonnes of cocaine, was reportedly in Sierra Leone since early 2023.

 A video surfaced showing Leijdekkers attending a church service in Freetown on 1 January 2025, seated two rows behind President Julius Maada Bio.
-He was accompanied by a woman identified by sources as Bio's daughter, Agnes, who was reportedly married to Leijdekkers.
+He was accompanied by a woman identified by sources as Agnes Bio, one of Bio's daughters from his first marriage, who was reportedly married to Leijdekkers.
+In 2025 they had a child together.

 Investigations by Africa Confidential suggest that Leijdekkers integrated into Sierra Leone's elite circles, allegedly taking over existing cocaine smuggling networks and recruiting members of the national security infrastructure to provide logistical and security services.

 The Dutch government has expressed concerns over the lack of action by Sierra Leonean authorities regarding Leijdekkers' status.